Data Engineer

 As a Data Engineer, you'll play a hands‑on role as a contributor to client projects, focusing on both delivering engineering work as well as upskilling members of the client team.

-As a member of the data capability within Made Tech, you will also participate in our hiring process and continued development of the team, as well as representing us both internally within the organisation and publicly via presentations.
+As a member of the data capability within Made Tech, you will also participate in our hiring process and continued development of the team, as well as representing us both internally to the organisation and publicly via presentations.
 You’ll need to have a drive to deliver outcomes for users and have a desire to mentor teams.

 You will need to be comfortable sharing your knowledge and skills with others.
 Maybe you’ve written some blog posts about your discipline, or perhaps even delivered a talk or two that you’d like to share.